mohres/EnDeGen/README.md

 ## Overview

-EnDeGen is designed to generate text by learning patterns from a given dataset and predicting the next characters or words in a sequence.
+EnDeGen is designed to generate text by learning patterns from a given dataset and predicting the next characters in a sequence.
 It utilizes the Encoder-Decoder model, which consists of two components:

-* **Encoder**: The Encoder takes the input sequence and processes it to capture the meaningful representation or context of the input.
-In this project, we use an RNN-based Encoder to encode the input sequence.
+* The **CharacterLanguageModel** class is responsible for `encoding` the input sequence.
+It takes the input characters, embeds them using an embedding layer, and passes them through a GRU (Gated Recurrent Unit) layer.
+The GRU layer processes the input sequence and returns the hidden states.
+Finally, the output of the GRU layer is passed through a dense layer to obtain the encoded representation of the input sequence.

-* **Decoder**: The Decoder takes the output of the Encoder and generates the target sequence, character by character or word by word.
-The Decoder also uses an RNN-based architecture, trained to predict the next character or word based on the context received from the Encoder.
+* The **OneStep** class is responsible for `decoding` the encoded representation and generating the next character in the sequence.
+It takes the encoded representation, feeds it into the language model, and obtains the predicted logits for the next character.
+It then applies a `temperature` parameter to control the randomness of the predictions and applies a mask to prevent the generation of unknown characters.
+Finally, it samples from the predicted logits to generate the next character and returns it along with the model state.

 ## Example Result